Cactus (Indian band): History

 of globalization and a sense of alienation.
 In 1990, the music scene in Bengal was a complete contrast to the present one.

 Moreover, the average Bengali was not used to the idea of Bangla rock.
 A very small percentage of the mass would listen to rock music which was essentially in the English language.
 There was also a severe lack of identification with the local music culture which was only doing English rock music.
 This led to a sense of dissatisfaction, leaving the youth disoriented and confused.

 The band name "CACTUS" was derived "from the fact that the music scene was then devoid of life as in a desert".

 Cactus was formed in 1992.
-The band has named the likes of Deep Purple, Pink Floyd, Led Zeppelin, Iron Maiden and many others as their inspiration.
+The band has named Deep Purple, Pink Floyd, Led Zeppelin, Iron Maiden and many others as their inspiration.
 Cactus is one of the first professional Bangla rock bands.

 The professional debut of the band occurred on 6 March 1993 at Aban Mahal (CLT), Kolkata.
 Cactus have had several line-up changes.

 Early years and self-titled debut album (1992–1999)

-The self-titled debut album, released in 1999 from HMV, became a rage with a touch of blues and psychedelic rock.
+The self-titled debut album, released in 1999 from His Master's Voice, became a rage with a touch of blues and psychedelic rock.
 With numbers like Brishti, oooh Ma! and Icchamati this album portrayed psychedelia in Bengali music for the first time.
 Halud pakhi, on the other hand created a long lasting sensation in the contemporary Bengali music scene with its nostalgic feel being perfectly accompanied by Shudhu Tumi Ele Na and Amra Bhishon Eka complementing the overall mood of the album.
-They tasted some success when their first self-titled album was released in 1999 by HMV.
+They tasted some success when their first self-titled album was released in 1999 by His Master's Voice.